elenderg/PAL-1000/instruções de compilação.md

 `/variable/parameter/no/entry/entry/entry/entry/00000000/no/1/no////`

-Followed by the associated "_deallocate_" and "_destroy_" routines:
+Followed by the associated "_deallocate_" and "destroy_" routines:

 `/routine/deallocate [entry]/no/no/no/no//0/0/00000000/`